 Such as, apparently, some sort of military armor.
 An engineer was currently scribbling on a whiteboard in front of a group of half a dozen of his peers.
 Tall, kinda lanky, black haired white guy… his name was on the tip of his tongue.
 Wilbur stuck his hands in his suit pockets and watched.

 “-but the problem with the material is that movement is severely restricted if the armor is too thick, which obviously is troublesome if we want to go over handgun caliber.
-Not a big deal if you want to coat your car or house with it, but for a full-body suit it’s quite ineffective.
+Not a big deal if you want to coat your transport or bunker with it, but for a full-body suit it’s quite ineffective.
 So in order to overcome this obstacle, we layer the armor into thinner parts and overlap them on top of each other in between a layer of buckypaper, dilatant fluid, and a second layer of buckypaper in order to allow for full moveme-”

 Wilbur, getting impatient, cleared his throat.
 “Sorry to interrupt everyone!
 I just got back and I already feel like I need a break.
 Can someone show us around?”